Fast Commutative Matrix Algorithm: Introduction

 \subsection{Related Work}

 In this section we present some related work.
 We start with presenting some results about multiplication of two square matrices.
-Note that a matrix multiplication algorithm can only be applied recursively if commutativity is not used.
 Since Strassen showed in 1969 that the product of two matrices can be computed using $O(n^{\log_2 (7)})$ arithmetic operations \cite{strassen:volker} and since it is shown that for $2 \times 2$ matrices $7$ is the optimal number of multiplications \cite{hopcroft:kerr:min, winograd}, it is interesting to study $n \times n$ matrices for $n \geq 3$, to obtain an even faster algorithm for matrix multiplication.
 For $3 \times 3$ matrices $21$ multiplications would be needed to obtain an even faster algorithm than Strassen's since $\log_3 (21) \approx 2.7712 < 2.807 \approx \log_2 (7)$.
 In 1976 Laderman obtained a non-commutative $3 \times 3$ algorithm using only $23$ multiplications \cite{lader:man}.
 It is not known if there exists a non-commutative $3 \times 3$ algorithm that uses $22$ or less multiplications.
-For $5 \times 5$ matrices the best non-commutative result so far is $99$ multiplications by Sedoglavic \cite{sedoglavic} which is an improvement on Makarov's algorithm for $5 \times 5$ matrices \cite{makarov:5}.

-Hopcroft and Musinski showed in \cite{hopcroft:musinski} that the number of multiplications to compute the product of an $l \times n$ matrix and an $n \times m$ matrix is the same number that is required to compute the product of an $n \times m$ matrix and an $m \times l$ matrix and of an $l \times m$ matrix and an $m \times n$ matrix etc. This means if one computes an algorithm for the product of an $l \times m$ matrix and an $m \times n$ matrix using $x$ multiplications there exists a matrix product algorithm for $lnm \times lnm$ matrices using $x^3$ multiplications overall.
+Hopcroft and Musinski showed in \cite{hopcroft:musinski} that the number of multiplications of non-commutative algorithms to compute the product of an $l \times n$ matrix and an $n \times m$ matrix is the same number that is required to compute the product of an $n \times m$ matrix and an $m \times l$ matrix and of an $l \times m$ matrix and an $m \times n$ matrix etc. This means if one finds an algorithm for the product of an $l \times m$ matrix and an $m \times n$ matrix using $x$ multiplications there exists a matrix multiplication algorithm for $lnm \times lnm$ matrices using $x^3$ multiplications overall.
 This algorithm for square matrices will then have an exponent of $\log_{lnm} (x^3)$.

 We present some examples of non-square matrix multiplication algorithms.
 In \cite{hopcroft:kerr} Hopcroft and Kerr showed that the product of a $p \times 2$ matrix and a $2 \times n$ matrix can be multiplied using $\lceil (3pn + max\{n, p\})/2 \rceil$ multiplications without using commutativity.
 In the case $p=3=n$ this gives an algorithm using $15$ multiplications.
 Combined with the results of \cite{hopcroft:musinski} this gives an algorithm for $18 \times 18$ matrices using $15^3 = 3375$ multiplications and an exponent of $\log_{18} (3375) \approx 2.811$.
 Smirnov obtained an algorithm for the product of a $3 \times 3$ matrix and a $3 \times 6$ matrix using $40$ multiplications\cite{smirnov}.
 By \cite{hopcroft:musinski} this gives an algorithm for $54 \times 54$ matrices using $40^3 = 64000$ multiplications and an exponent of $\log_{54} (64000) \approx 2.7743$.\\